fed/weather-api/README.md

-# canalcoop-weather
+# Weather API

-Proxy for returning forecast data from the local weather station
+Proxy for returning forecast data from the local weather station 🌤